The Tale of Three Scales: the Planck, the Species, and the Black Hole Scales: Phase transitions in quantum gravity

 Many of the unique features of quantum gravity can be traced back to the the existence and properties of black holes.
 In non-gravitational theories, the coupling does not have to be related to mass, i.e., couplings are not directly correlated with mass.
 Therefore, arbitrarily massive states can be weakly coupled (or even free) without any issues.
-However, in a gravitational theory, every state is coupled to the graviton proportional to its mass.
+However, in a gravitational theory, every state is coupled to the graviton with a coupling proportional to its mass.
 Therefore, beyond a mass threshold, the localized states are expected to become strongly coupled, resulting in black holes.

 Luckily, we expect the effective theory of gravity including the Einstein term to be a good description of large sized black holes where curvatures are sufficiently small near the horizon.
-However as we decrease the size of a neutral black hole we expect the Hawking temperature to rise and at some temperature the description of the EFT breaks down.
+However, as we decrease the size of a neutral black hole we expect the Hawking temperature to rise and beyond some temperature, the calculation of the free energy of the most stable saddle from the EFT becomes incorrect as the EFT does not detect the phase transitions of neutral black holes and also misses the perturbative instabilities associated to these black holes.
 Let us denote this limiting temperature by $T=\Lambda_{\rm BH}$, where the critical size black hole is $R_{\rm BH}\sim 1/\Lambda_{\rm BH}$.
 Clearly $\Lambda_{\rm BH}\lesssim M_{\pl}$.
-In fact we would expect $\Lambda_{\rm BH}\lesssim \Lambda_s\lesssim M_{\pl}$ because the action becomes large near the horizon of black holes of size $1/\Lambda_s$ so the EFT surely breaks down at $\Lambda_s$ or below that scale.
+In fact, we would expect $\Lambda_{\rm BH}\lesssim \Lambda_s\lesssim M_{\pl}$ because the action becomes large near the horizon of black holes of size $1/\Lambda_s$, so the EFT surely breaks down at $\Lambda_s$ or below that scale.

-From the form of the effective action one may think that $\Lambda_{\rm BH}=\Lambda_s$ because one would naively expect that the only reason the effective action would not be describing the black hole correctly is that the higher order terms become important.
+From the form of the effective action one may think that $\Lambda_{\rm BH}=\Lambda_s$ because one would naively expect that the only reason the effective action would not be describing the black hole correctly is that the higher-order terms become important.
 As we will argue, this is not true and generically $\Lambda_{\rm BH}<\Lambda_s$ (Figure~\ref{fig:intro to three scales}).
 The mechanism for this is that the nature of the black hole described by the IR properties of the EFT is not the stable one; at smaller radii (i.e., higher temperatures) there is another class of solutions which the EFT misses that have lower free energy.
 So, the black holes undergo a transition at $T=\Lambda_{\rm BH}$ to these more stable states.